mulle-c/mulle-vararg/README.md

 # mulle-vararg

-The variable argument passing scheme used in the MetaABI of mulle_objc.
+The variable argument passing scheme used in the MetaABI of mulle-objc.
+Written in C (C11).

 ## How it works